 Monitoring intended to determine, by assessing upslope conditions, if sediment control practices are effective at keeping waste sediment from being discharged to a water body.
 This type of monitoring can be as simple as photographic documentation, provided that the photographs are adequate to represent and substantiate that the sediment control practices are effective.

-4.2.10Action Plan for the Shasta River Watershed Temperature and Dissolved Oxygen Total Maximum Daily Loads
+6.3.8 Action Plan for the Shasta River Watershed Temperature and Dissolved Oxygen Total Maximum Daily Loads